ossf/package-analysis/sandboxes/README.md

 - the package manager used by the analysis command
 - system libraries used by the majority of packages

+The `Dockerfile` must also set the analysis command as the `ENTRYPOINT`.

 ### Wiring It Up

 1. Update [build_docker.sh](../build/build_docker.sh) to reference the image.